Current as of September 2023 | Download print version (in PDF)

 If an organization has authorized donee status, then its assets, upon dissolution, must be transferred to another NPO with authorized donee status (LISR Article 82(V) (governing IAPs and eligible civil associations and civil societies); LISR Article 83 (applying Article 82 requirements to eligible scholarship-granting organizations).
 The issue must be addressed in an irrevocable bylaw (LISR Article 82-83).

-Starting in 2017, if an authorized donee changes its tax residence (that is, the country where the donee pays taxes), the organization is considered dissolved.
+If an authorized donee changes its tax residence (that is, the country where the donee pays taxes), the organization is considered dissolved.
 Accordingly, it is obliged to transfer its resources to other authorized donees.
 If the donee’s authorization is revoked and not reinstated within one year, the organization is not dissolved but is likewise obliged to transfer its resources to other authorized donees.

 Organizations Registered under the Promotion Law